 - Avoid duplicating, replicating, or overlapping with ongoing programs.
 Unintended consequences have led to a “youth gravy train,” where people simply seek to capture resources.

 - Try to encourage youth in the world around you: mentor a student, have your project hire an intern, or give a talk at a university or high school.
-While thinking locally and acting globally may a cliché, it is a valid approach.
+While thinking locally and acting globally may be a cliché, it is a valid approach.